RaiSMel/Odin/README.md

 ![image](https://github.com/RaiSMel/Odin/assets/93801960/735434e7-3dcb-4e13-89af-2ed542727084)

-> The Project Library was made focusing in practice the Object Constructors, the main gol of the project is to add the books that you already read. but you can edit if you have written something wrong.
+> The Project Library was made focusing in practice the Object Constructors, the main gol of the project is to add the books that you already read or want to read and you can edit the book if you have written something wrong.

 ### Adjusts and improvements